Chinese Postpartum Meals: What to Eat During Confinement Recovery

 |---|---|---|

-| Lunch | Sesame oil chicken, stir-fried bok choy with ginger, brown rice | Warming, balanced protein and greens |
+| Lunch | Sesame oil chicken, steamed tofu with ginger sauce, brown rice | Warming, protein variety, minerals |

-| Dinner | Black chicken herbal soup with dang gui, steamed carrots, millet | Blood nourishment, hormone support |
+| Dinner | Black chicken soup with lotus seed and lily bulb, stir-fried asparagus, rice | Blood nourishment, calming, fiber |

-| Before bed | Warm almond milk with ground black sesame | Calcium, calming, bedtime nourishment |
+| Before bed | Warm almond and black sesame drink | Calcium, sleep support |

-How a Confinement Nanny Handles Meal Preparation
+How a Confinement Nanny Handles Postpartum Meal Preparation

-Frequently Asked Questions
+Frequently Asked Questions About Chinese Postpartum Meals

 How many meals does a confinement mother eat per day?

-Can I eat fruit during confinement?
+Can I eat fruit during Chinese postpartum confinement?

 What if I have food allergies or dietary restrictions?